Korean paper: Types Hanji has approximately 200 types, each with a specific name according to its material, production method, use, color, size and thickness, as well as location. Some of them include:

+Uses

 Ancient uses

-Ever since paper was first introduced to the commoners in ancient Koreans, its uses have been adapted into various and unique ways.
-Hanji was used to help people in the daily lives.
-They covered their door frame with Hanji and controlled the room temperature.
-The high social class people, called Yangbans, recorded various documents on Hanji.
-This is one of the main reasons why Korea's ancient records are well preserved.
+Ever since paper was first introduced to commoners in ancient Korea, its uses have been adapted in various ways.
+Hanji was used to help people in their daily lives.
+They covered their door frames with hanji to help control room temperature.
+Those of high social status, called Yangbans, recorded various documents on hanji.
+This is one of the main reasons why Korea's ancient records are so well preserved.
 It was one of the main export products that Korean dynasties used in trading (Seo).
-Another unique usage of Hanji is that people made armors out of Hanji.
-Even though Hanji is just a paper, it was very durable and tough.
+Another unique usage of hanji is in armor, which was called jigap.
+Even though hanji is just paper, it was very durable and tough.
 It was waterproof, and did not rip easily.
-There is a record in Korea saying that people made armors and suits with Hanji, and called them "Jigap".

 Hanji art and craft forms

 There are two divisions of hanji art: two-dimensional and three-dimensional.
 Two-dimensional hanji art uses paper of various colors to create an image in a similar format as a painting.
 However, the paper itself is folded and crumpled to make the image stick up from the paper it is adhered to.
 People make various shapes with Hanji and frame it to exhibit on their wall.
 Three-dimensional hanji art is similar to paper mache, in that it can make sculptural objects that may stand unsupported.
 Traditional hanji craft forms include jiho, jido, and jiseung.
 Jiho is a method that uses hanji scraps soaked in water and then added to glue, making a clay-like paste that can be molded into lidded bowls.
 Jido is the craft of pasting many layers of hanji onto a pre-made frame, which can be made into sewing baskets and trunks.
 Ancient Koreans commonly put their sewing materials in small boxes decorated with colorful Hanji ("Hanji Crafting").
 Jiseung is a method of cording and weaving strips of hanji to make a wide array of household goods, including trays, baskets, mats, quivers, shoes, washbasins, and chamberpots.
 Other than these, Hanji was made into various flowers to decorate Buddhist temples ("Hanji Crafting").